How to Go RVing with Cats: A Complete Guide

 • Open windows on each side of your RV to create a cross breeze while away from the campsite.

-• Run a DC-powered fan to keep air moving in the RV while you are away and avoid draining your batteries.
+• Run a DC-powered (or battery-powered) fan to keep air moving in the RV while you are away and avoid draining your batteries.

 • Cats are notoriously bad at staying hydrated, so make sure there is always plenty of fresh water available, and consider feeding your cat wet food if it’s particularly hot outside.